getgrav/grav-plugin-anchors/README.md

     visible: hover                # Active on "hover" or "always" visible
     icon:                         # default link or a specific character like: #, ¶, ❡, and §.
     class:                        # adds the provided class to the anchor html
+    truncate: 64                  # truncates the generated ID to the specified character length

 You can override any default settings from the page headers: